alex21738/Book_Reccommendation_System/README.md

 ## Outline

+- Background

 - Dataset Introduction

 - EDA

 - Model

-- CNN

-- Insights
+- Front End

 - Further Exploration

 ## Project Goal

-The goal of this project is to correctly predict a letter from the American Sign Language alphabet from an image of a hand gesture.
-This includes all letters expect for 'J' and 'Z' becasue those signs require movement.
+The goal of this project is to create a content-based item-to-item recommendation system for books.

-## Data Collection
+## Data Introduction

-The data was collected from Kaggle, originally uploaded by Kaggle account tecperson 2018 (https://www.kaggle.com/datamunge/sign-language-mnist).
-The data is in CSV files and each row represents one image and each colomn represents the grey scale for a single pixel of that image.
-Turning each row into a matrix we can generate images size 28X28.
-The files are already split into training and test sets.
-The training set contains 27455 images and the testing set has 7172 images.
+The data was collected from Figshare, originally web scrapped from audible.com by Figshare account XinYuan Wang 2020.
+The data obtained 2 CSV files which covers all released books in the second half year of 2019.
+Important features in data includes book title, book author, book genre and book description.The files contain approximately 30,000 observations.

 ## EDA